-- Remain active and warm up and stretch before engaging in any exercises.
+- Remain active and warm up and don’t skip stretching before engaging in any exercises.

-- Take frequent breaks when work requires constant stress on back, shoulder and neck muscles
+- Take frequent breaks when work requires constant stress on the back, shoulder and neck muscles

 - Sleep with your head on one pillow – not elevated on two or three.

-- Maintain proper body posture.
+- Maintain proper body posture or engage in posture correction.
 Walk or sit erect, back and shoulders straight.

-- Follow a healthy lifestyle.
-That means get down to a proper weight and stop smoking.
+Follow a healthy lifestyle and use self-care tips.
+That means getting down to a proper weight and stopping smoking.

 And, if back or neck pain does develop and fails to respond to home remedies, contact an orthopedic or interventional pain management specialist as soon as possible to avoid it becoming a greater problem in the future, Dr. Chang advises.